2018 was a notable year for financial markets. Heightened US-China tensions and a maturing global cycle contributed to more turbulent conditions.

 Speakers (in order of appearance)

-August Hatecke was appointed Head of UBS Global Wealth Management South East Asia in April 2016 and Head of UBS Wealth in June 2017.
+August Hatecke was appointed Co-Head Wealth Management Asia Pacific with effect from 1 January 2019.
+Since April 2016, he was Head of UBS Wealth Management South East Asia and additionally Head of UBS Wealth since June 2017.
 August previously served as UBS Head of Ultra High Net Worth and Global Family Office Switzerland based in Zurich where he was responsible for managing the needs of wealthy clients in Switzerland.

-August started his career with the Investment Banking arm of SBC O'Connor Warburg Dillon Read (the fore-runner to UBS) in 1994 before moving to Private Banking where he was working on Active Advisory, Portfolio Management, Treasury and Execution.
+August started his career with the Investment Banking arm of SBC O'Connor Warburg Dillon Read in 1992 before moving to Private Banking where he was working on Active Advisory, Portfolio Management, Treasury and Execution.
 He was with Credit Suisse AG for the period 2001-2010 where he headed teams in Private Banking Switzerland, Investment Services and Products as well as Trading and Sales.
 Since returning to UBS in 2010, he has been responsible for the Ultra High Net Worth and Global Family Office business for UBS Switzerland AG.